 If you’re staying in Larnaca we have a fave hotel which is the Lebay Beach Hotel which is located only 20 km from Larnaca International Airport.

 The hotel is relatively new and has beautiful sea views and the infinity pool, oh my.
 You may recognise it as the backdrop of many of my Instagram photos!
-The pool is the best thing since sliced bread and has views over the private beach – yep you read that correctly, private beach.
-That’s all yours to enjoy whilst you’re staying here.
+The pool is the best thing since sliced bread and has views over what is pretty much a private beach, which is always super quiet for ultimate chills!

 Tips for checking in here: